Jlawster/altv-v15-radio/README.md

 While in a vehicle, scroll the mouse wheel while holding the A key.
 Change volume using , (; for EU) INPUT_VEH_PREV_RADIO

+## Known issues

+Only one station is available

 ##  CREDITS

 https://github.com/jovanivanovic/altv-radio for the menu